 (Frequently asked questions)

 What size boat do we need?
-One of the most important things needed is enough shaded seating area for everyone.
+There are only about 60 active fishing charter boats in Kona ranging from 21 to 53 feet.
+Of these, there are less than 10 of us that fish on any kind of a regular basis.
+You'll soon be painfully aware of that fact when you attempt to contact several of the Kona fishing boats by phone or email only to get nothing for an answer.
+When choosing a boat, one of the most important things needed is enough shaded seating area for everyone.
 Though you probably plan on getting in on some sunshine, you'll want to be able to hide from it too.
 Some boats offer air conditioned cabins.
 While this can be very nice, shaded areas with open air ventilation is sufficient for most.
 Most boats also have a flying bridge (upper deck) where there's even more shaded seating.
 This is where most people like to spend the day because of the great view and the cool breeze.
 Some boats have seating for everyone on the bridge but other boats (like the popular 35' Bertram) have only two seats on the bridge and the captain takes up one of them.
 Another thing to consider is that boat size and comfort (or stability) aren't necessarily the same thing.
 Boat balance and hull design plays a big role.
 Kona's ocean is usually very calm but not always.
 If you're worried about sea sickness, go to my sea sickness page and follow the advice there.

 Can I / we join other people for a charter?